Understand data store models

 Modern business systems manage increasingly large volumes of heterogeneous data.
 This heterogeneity means that a single data store is usually not the best approach.
-Instead, it's often better to store different types of data in different data stores, each focused towards a specific workload or usage pattern.
+Instead, it's often better to store different types of data in different data stores, each focused toward a specific workload or usage pattern.
 The term polyglot persistence is used to describe solutions that use a mix of data store technologies.
 Therefore, it's important to understand the main storage models and their tradeoffs.

 Selecting the right data store for your requirements is a key design decision.
 There are literally hundreds of implementations to choose from among SQL and NoSQL databases.
 Data stores are often categorized by how they structure data and the types of operations they support.
 This article describes several of the most common storage models.
 Note that a particular data store technology may support multiple storage models.
 For example, a relational database management systems (RDBMS) may also support key/value or graph storage.
-In fact, there is a general trend for so-called multimodel support, where a single database system supports several models.
+In fact, there is a general trend for so-called multi-model support, where a single database system supports several models.
 But it's still useful to understand the different models at a high level.

 Not all data stores in a given category provide the same feature-set.
 Most data stores provide server-side functionality to query and process data.
 Sometimes this functionality is built into the data storage engine.
 In other cases, the data storage and processing capabilities are separated, and there may be several options for processing and analysis.
 Data stores also support different programmatic and management interfaces.